##1. 24/7 VALENCIA: Could you tell us something about your musical education, upbringing and background?

 I’ve lost count… I think I’ve been performing in more than 30 countries… in Europe, Asia, Africa, America.
 With Jerez Texas, we made many unforgettable trips, with incredible memories for example in Namibia, Japan, Haiti, Sudan, Kuwait, Tunisia, Mexico, China, etc.

 The truth is that I love to travel… it is very tiring but it is always a pleasure to discover new cultures, their environments, landscapes, cuisine and also their people.
-Right now, with the Covid pandemic, you miss the tours a lot… Hopefully they will come back soon!
+Right now, with the Covid pandemic, I have missed playing live.
+It’s great to be back on tour!

 Interview by 24/7 Valencia team